kumaran-is/hurricane-tracker-mcp/README.md

 When testing with the prompt above, you should see:

 1. **Active Storms**: Structured JSON with storm data, basin filtering works
-2. **Storm Cone**: GeoJSON polygon and forecast points for AL052024
+2. **Storm Cone**: GeoJSON polygon and forecast points for any active storm (or proper error if none active)
-3. **Storm Track**: Historical track capability confirmation
+3. **Storm Track**: Historical track capability confirmation for any active storm (or proper error if none active)
 4. **Local Alerts**:
-   - Hurricane warnings for Miami/New Orleans areas
+   - Hurricane warnings for Miami/New Orleans areas when storms are nearby
-   - No alerts for northern locations
+   - No alerts for northern locations or when no storms are active
-5. **Historical Search**: Results filtered by geography and date range
+5. **Historical Search**: Results filtered by geography and date range from real IBTrACS data

 ## 🏗️ SOLID Architecture ✅ **REFACTORING COMPLETE**